 A: Water supply planning is done decades in advance of new systems coming online, and requires a lot of money and regional cooperation.

-McEvoy said last year that the water authority anticipates needing an additional water source in the Roanoke Valley in about 35 years, whether or not Google had announced plans for a data center campus.
+Mike McEvoy, executive director of the Western Virginia Water Authority, said last year that the authority anticipates needing an additional water source in the Roanoke Valley in about 35 years, whether or not Google had announced plans for a data center campus.

 The water authority’s website says that the next update to the water supply plan is not due until 2029, but that staff are working on it now.